 Staffed by neonatologists, nurses and other professionals who are specially trained to provide critical care, the unit prides itself on its experience and the compassionate care it delivers.
 From advanced and continuous monitoring to respiratory and nutritional support, the NICU is equipped to provide babies with the best medical care possible.

-The NICU operates around the clock, ensuring that medical emergencies are addressed promptly and that parents can spend an unlimited time with their infants.
+The Level 3 NICU operates around the clock, ensuring that medical emergencies are addressed promptly and that parents can spend unlimited time with their infants.